rwh86/delta-rpi/README.md

 vim ~/.config/systemd/user/delta-rpi.service
 ```

-Update WorkingDirectory and ExecStart to point to the location where you have checked out the code:
+Make sure you update WorkingDirectory and ExecStart to point to the location where you have checked out the code:
 ```
 [Unit]
 Description=Delta RPI Inverter monitor